volatile/core/README.md

 <p align="center"><img src="http://volatile.whitedevops.com/images/repositories/core/logo.png" alt="Volatile Core" title="Volatile Core"><br><br></p>

-Volatile Core is the perfect foundation for any web application.
+Volatile Core is the perfect foundation for any web app.
 It allows you to connect all and only the components you need in a flexible and efficient way.

 A handlers (or *middlewares*) stack is used to pass data in line, from the first to the last handler.